virus-evolution/gofasta/README.md

 ## Installation

-Binaries are available for Mac OSX and Linux under the [latest release](https://github.com/virus-evolution/gofasta/releases/latest),

-or you can install gofasta from Bioconda:
+You can install gofasta from Bioconda:

 `conda install bioconda::gofasta`